gotutiyan/gec-metrics/docs/develop/metric.md

 - `MetricBaseForReferenceFree`: Class for reference-free metrics.
 - `MetricBaseForSourceFree`: Class for metrics that evaluate using only hypotheses and references (e.g., BERTScore).

+The `score_sentence()` method is defined as an abstract method and must therefore be overridden.
+Furthermore, since the default implementation of `score_corpus()` calculates the average of the sentence-level scores, this method should also be overridden if you intend to use a different aggregation method.

 After implementing a metric by inheriting from one of these base classes, you can perform meta-evaluation using the meta-evaluation components of `gec-metrics`.

 ## An exmaple